-Girl Dies From Overdose, Might Have Used Drugs Mom and Boyfriend Left Lying Around, Police Say
+Girl Dies From Overdose, Might Have Used Drugs Mom And Boyfriend Left Lying Around, Police Say

 — Democrat & Chronicle (@DandC) March 25, 2018

-The autopsy on Logan also showed that the child had been neglected with “discoloration” around her mouth, cheeks and, eyes.
-Friends and family members also confirmed seeing “bruises and large marks” on the three-year-old girl.
+The autopsy on Logan also showed that the child had been neglected with “discoloration” around her mouth, cheeks, and eyes.
+Friends and family members also confirmed seeing “bruises and large marks” on the 3-year-old girl.

-Pennsylvania State Police Trooper Brent Miller, speaking to reporters disclosed that the exact details of Logan’s death were yet to be confirmed, but that it was established that she died because there were drugs where she lived.
+Pennsylvania State Police Trooper Brent Miller, speaking to reporters, disclosed that the exact details of Logan’s death were yet to be confirmed, but that it was established that she died because there were drugs where she lived.

 “All I know is the facts, and those facts state that a child is dead due to drugs that were in the house.”